Description

 This is the perfect 'training-wheels' wine if you're just getting into skin-contact white wines.

 Orenji is a cheeky little number.
 A blend of Semillon and Sauvignon Blanc, hand-harvested from an organic vineyard in Margaret River.
-Jo let the fruit hang out on skins for two weeks before pressing it and putting it to bed in both barrel and ceramic egg.
+Winemaker Jo Perry let the fruit hang out on skins for two weeks before pressing it and putting it to bed in both barrel and ceramic egg.

 She wants this to be a friendly style of orange wine, not a big, scary, chewy number.